27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 Placement note: Keep the lowest shelf just above eye level so the styling feels light.

 Choose materials that handle humidity like sealed wood or metal.
 Stick to a simple palette so the shelf does not compete with the rest of the room.
 If you need more storage, add only one extra basket.
 The goal is calm, not packed.
-The shelf makes the space feel finished and functional.

 Tips